After working as a chemist at a biotechnology company, I enjoy writing about science, travel, and gardening.

 5. Hike to a Boiling Lake

-The world’s second largest boiling lake is found in Dominica.
+The world’s second-largest boiling lake is found in Dominica.
 A constant veil of mist surrounds the boiling water, which is approximately 200 feet in diameter.
 Reaching this lake requires a demanding hike that climbs 1600 feet in elevation over four miles.
-The round trip distance is approximately 8 miles and takes about 6 hours to complete.
+The round trip distance is approximately eight miles and takes about six hours to complete.
 Due to the strenuous nature of this hike, it is wise to take a local guide with you.
 It is also wise to save this excursion for the last day of your trip to Dominica, as your muscles might be very sore from hiking up the mountain!
 Make sure to pack snacks and plenty of drinking water before starting out on this excursion.

 6. Tube a River in Dominica

-The Layou River in Dominica has exciting rapids and calm pools, and one of the best river tubing locations in the Caribbean.
+The Layou River in Dominica has exciting rapids and calm pools, and it is one of the best river tubing locations in the Caribbean.
 Most river tours have approximately 1.5 hours on the river, so this is an excursion that can be enjoyed by day-trippers on a cruise ship.
 River tubing is extremely fun and the tube, helmet, and life jacket are provided by the tour company.

 7. Visit Carib Village for a Cultural Experience

 The Kalinago Territory is home to one of the few remaining tribes of natives to the Caribbean islands.
-Unique to Dominica, this is a “must see” for visitors to the island.
-It is possible to stay with a family within the territory for a home-stay, an extremely authentic way to experience the island.
+Unique to Dominica, this is a “must-see” for visitors to the island.
+It is possible to stay with a family within the territory for a homestay, an extremely authentic way to experience the island.
 Those on a day trip may interact with local storytellers, observe basket weaving and pottery making, and observe cultural performances at the Kalinago Barana Autê.
 A day visit will take approximately 2 hours to see the main village site, though a full day could be spent at the Kalinago Barana Autê location.

 8. Go Canyoning in Dominica